 You can also network with other brands.
 Pinterest users come with more intent to actually buy something than those on any other social channel so it’s perfect for ecommerce especially if your Shopify store sells fashion, handcrafts, or home decor.

 YouTube is the second-largest search engine in the world so it’s great for SEO.
 After researching, you should include your target keywords in the titles, thumbnails, description, and tags of all your videos.

 5. Execution Process

-Once you have set your goals, identified your target audience, figured out your content mix and zeroed in on which channels to use, the next step is to create a framework for managing your social media calendar.
+Once you have set your goals, identifying your target audience, figuring out your content mix, and zeroed in on which channels to use, the next step is to create a framework for managing your social media calendar.
 This is where tools such as Trello, Later, CoSchedule and Buffer come in handy.

 For example, you can use a Trello board to prepare the copy, images, and whatever else you need for your content, and then once everything is ready, you can use Buffer for easy, automatic scheduling.